WELCOME TO SUPARNA MGO BOARD

 Magnesium Oxide

-It is a natural non-toxic inorganic mineral.
-It is calcined and ground into powder, then mixed with a magnesium sulfate solution
+A natural, non-toxic inorganic mineral.
+In MgO board production, it is calcined at high temperatures, ground into fine powder, and then mixed with a magnesium sulfate solution to form the cementitious base.

 Magnesium Sulfate